joshre/joshre.github.io/been-making.md

 * 200g Turbinado Sugar

 All I feel like I got out of this was the carrot, but it was refreshing, couldn’t drink a lot though.

+# Ginger beer
+May 6, 2017 at 11:19 AM
+* * *

+**Ingredients**
+*  Water 934 ml +880ml
+*  Ginger 34 g
+*  lime juice 80 ml
+*  Ginger bug 110 ml
+*  Sugar 370g

+Separated into 2 bottles and left in the pantry.
+Will check back in about 2 weeks.

+**Wednesday, May 10 2017 11:40**

+Came into the apartment and a bottle exploded, let pressure off the other one and put it in the fridge. *That one* exploded a month later hah.

 # Rhubarb Strawberry Jam
 April 23, 2017